10 Types of Google Ads You Should Know About!

 • Optional elements (e.g., reviews, promotions)

-3. Local inventory ads: Local inventory ads help brick-and-mortar stores promote their in-store products to nearby shoppers.
+2. Local inventory ads: Local inventory ads help brick-and-mortar stores promote their in-store products to nearby shoppers.
 These ads show real-time local inventory information, helping drive foot traffic to physical stores.
+Example if local inventory ads: For retailers with physical stores.
+These show real-time in-store availability, store location, and a “pick up today” option, turning nearby searchers into foot traffic.

 Key features: